By Mayo Clinic Staff

 A partial or radical nephrectomy may be needed to remove severely damaged, scarred or nonfunctioning kidney tissue due to traumatic injury or other diseases.

 A healthy person with good kidney function and a low risk of certain disorders, such as high blood pressure or diabetes, is a good candidate for donating a kidney to someone who needs a transplant.
-A transplant recipient who receives a kidney from a living donor has a better chance of survival than a person who receives a kidney from a deceased donor.
+A transplant recipient who receives a kidney from a living donor has a better chance that the transplanted kidney will survive than does a person who receives a kidney from a deceased donor.

 Long-term complications from a nephrectomy relate to potential problems of living with less than two complete, fully functioning kidneys.
 Although overall kidney function decreases following a nephrectomy, the remaining kidney tissue usually works well enough for a healthy life.